hanazuki/isc-kea.deb/doc/sphinx/arm/quickstart.rst

 Quick Start Guide Using Native Packages
 =======================================

-As of Kea 1.6.0, ISC provides native RPM, deb, and APK packages, which make Kea installation much easier.
+ISC provides native Alpine, deb, and RPM packages, which make Kea installation much easier.
 Unless specific compilation options are desired, it is usually easier to install Kea using native packages.

 1. Go to `Kea on cloudsmith.io <https://cloudsmith.io/~isc/repos/>`__,
    choose the Kea version, and enter the repository.